RedW0lfStoneYT/DiscordEmbedSender/README.md

 5, in the filter bar type "token" you should see one key and value come up the value is your token

 # How to use the file?
-open "token.txt" and paste your newly found token in the file (not changing your username, password, 2fa, ect settings will reset your discord token)
+open "token.txt" and paste your newly found token in the file (note: changing your username, password, 2fa, ect settings will reset your discord token)